Skip advert

 How much does charging cost on the IONITY network?

 Previously, the IONITY network had charged a flat fee of £8 for all charging sessions, regardless of how much electricity drivers consumed.
-However, since January 2020, customers without contracts have been charged an ad-hoc rate; as of June 2023, this stands at 74p per kWh.
-Those who access the network through manufacturer contracts from the likes of Audi, Mercedes, BMW and Porsche get a cheaper rate, however.
+However, since January 2020, customers without contracts have been charged an ad-hoc rate; as of May 2024, this stands at 74p per kWh.
+Those who access the network through manufacturer contracts from the likes of Audi, Mercedes, BMW, Porsche and most recently Rimac getting cheaper rates.

 Advertisement - Article continues below

-If you’re someone who covers long distances frequently and are therefore more prone to using rapid points to top your electric vehicle, you can sign up for an ‘IONITY Passport’ for £10.99 per month.
+If you’re someone who covers long distances frequently and are therefore more prone to using rapid points to top your electric vehicle, you can sign up for an ‘IONITY Passport’ which has recently been reduced from £10.99 to £5.49 per month.
 Those who sign up for the annual subscription pay just 56p per kWh when recharging from one of IONITY’s units.

 IONITY OASIS concept